-- Heat water to boiling, then pour it over the grounds in the french press.
+- Heat water until boiling then pour it over the grounds in the french press.

-- Start a stopwatch.
+- Start a timer.
 After one minute, take a spoon and gently submerge the grounds that have formed a ‘crust’ on the surface.

 - After four minutes, press down the plunger.
-Pour brewed coffee in to glass/metal blender container.
+Pour brewed coffee in to heat-safe blender container.

 - Gently add remaining ingredients and blend until smooth.

 - Drink warm and enjoy the healthy fat and protein goodness!